-This recipe calls for gluten-free corn flour.
+This recipe calls for corn flour.
 Corn flour adds a sweet, earthy, corn flavor and a satisfying texture to these muffins.
 Don’t confuse corn flour with cornstarch (which I believe is known as cornflour in the U.K.) or corn meal – they are all quite different from each other.
-Be sure that what you use for these muffins is labelled corn flour (and if cross contamination with gluten is something you need to avoid, then be sure it’s labelled gluten-free corn flour).
+Be sure that what you use for these muffins is labeled corn flour.

-Unsweetened applesauce adds body and moistness to these corn muffins (without having to use any dairy).
-I used store bought to save time but homemade applesauce with no added sugar works too if you prefer.
+Unsweetened applesauce adds body and moistness to these muffins (without having to use any dairy or eggs).
+I used store-bought to save time, but homemade applesauce with no added sugar works too.

 A bit of maple syrup adds a subtle sweetness that enhances the corn flavor in these muffins.
-You can substitute honey if you prefer.
+You can substitute other liquid sweeteners such as agave if you prefer.

 Equipment